alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 ### Cluster sizing
 Before creating our cluster we need to size it correctly.
-Currently in Alibaba Cloud, a Kubernetes cluster must have exactly 3 master nodes, but the node instance types (number of CPUs and amount of RAM) and number of worker nodes are flexible.
+Currently in Alibaba Cloud, a Kubernetes cluster must have exactly 3 master nodes, but the node instance types (number of CPUs and amount of RAM) and the number of worker nodes are flexible.

 Note: [this document](https://elastisys.com/wp-content/uploads/2018/01/kubernetes-ha-setup.pdf?x83281) is a good introduction about the master and worker node concepts in Kubernetes.

 [This document in Chinese](https://yq.aliyun.com/articles/599169) gives advices about which instance type to choose for master nodes; it also provides general tips about cluster administration in general.
-Concerning our sizing question, this article proposes the following configurations:
+Concerning our sizing problem, this article proposes the following configurations:
 * 1-5 worker nodes, master specification: 4 vCPUs and 8GB of RAM (2 vCPUs and 4GB of RAM is not recommended)
 * 6-20 worker nodes, master specification: 4 vCPUs and 16GB of RAM